jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-3/README.md

 - With this feature, before a developer even checks-in the code they can scan using JFrog CLI for security or license violations saving valuable time to address these issues.
 - Navigate to either `npm-vulnerable-example` or `maven-vulnerable-example` project from `project-examples`
 - Run `jf audit` or `jf aud` (NOTE: we can also pass additional command like `--dep-type`, `--watches`, `--project`, `--repo-path`, etc)
-  - Supported package types: Maven, Gradle, npm, Pip, Pipenv, Go, Nuget, .NET core CLI
+  - Supported package types: Maven, Gradle, npm, Pip, Pipenv, Go, Nuget, .NET core CLI, Yarn2
 - Run the scan command with the relevant command options.
 You can view scan results for the following:
   - Vulnerabilities, Violations, License
 - List output into table format as DEFAULT `--format=json|table`